 Viral infections are unfortunately very common all over the world, and at least one type is experienced by most of us over our lifetime: influenza.
 Other well-known viruses include chicken pox, herpes, HIV (human immunodeficiency virus), and mumps.
-These kinds of conditions are different from bacterial infections in that viruses have an external wall (known as the viral envelope), which is nearly identical to that of the cells in the body in which they exist.
+These kinds of conditions caused by viruses are different from bacterial infections in that viruses have an external wall (known as the viral envelope), which is nearly identical to that of the cells in the body in which they exist.
 This makes it difficult for them to be isolated and targeted by medication.

-This unique tree is native to warm climates, and has long been valued for its medicinal prowess.
-Some of the more traditional preparations are a decoction or tea, both of which are still frequently suggested by herbalists for the treatment of internal viral infections.
+This unique tree is native to warm climates and has long been valued for its medicinal prowess.
+Some of the more traditional acacia preparations are a decoction or tea, both of which are still frequently suggested by herbalists for the treatment of internal viral infections.
 In this form, acacia has been known to remedy sore throats and toothache.
 In addition to this, recent studies have revealed that solutions of acacia can be significant in treating hepatitis C.

 - British Broadcasting Corporation, Why can’t we beat viruses?